Skip to main content

 Ticker: NZ20

-Low-cost exposure to top 20 NZ companies
+Low-cost exposure to the top 20 NZ companies.

 Dividend Yield